 In my first few years, I assisted four editors in what was informally called the romance group, where I had the opportunity to work with New York Times bestselling authors such as Jude Deveraux, Julie Garwood, Judith McNaught, and Linda Lael Miller.
 I soon began editing romance novels myself, and got an early start in nonfiction, editing several health books.
 My first acquisition was Elliot Engel’s A Dab of Dickens and a Touch of Twain, a collection of brief and entertaining literary biographies.
 When I was promoted to Associate Editor, I launched Pocket Books’ mystery program, focusing on cozy mysteries and acquiring and editing multiple books that became Independent Mystery Bookseller Association (IMBA) bestsellers and award nominees, including Maddy Hunter’s Passport to Peril series and Jan Burke’s mystery anthology Eighteen.

-In 2004, I moved to Nashville, Tennessee, to become the first editor of Center Street, a newly launched imprint of Hachette Book Group (which was then Time Warner Book Group).
+In 2004, I moved to Nashville, Tennessee, to become the first editor, and later senior editor, at Center Street, a newly launched imprint of Hachette Book Group (which was then Time Warner Book Group).
 I acquired and edited general market fiction by both established bestselling novelists like Charles Martin and Philip Gulley, as well as debut novelists like Neil Abramson, whose first novel Unsaid became an Indie Next List pick and USA TODAY bestseller, and Kevin Alan Milne, whose novels have since been published in eighteen languages.

 I also continued to acquire and edit nonfiction in an array of categories, including New York Times bestselling memoirs by Bob Barker and Florence Henderson, fitness books by Denise Austin and Leslie Sansone, self-help books by Jordan Christy and Judge Glenda Hatchett, three official books with The Grand Ole Opry, and over twenty books by #1 leadership author John C. Maxwell, including his #1 New York Times business bestseller The 15 Invaluable Laws of Growth and Wall Street Journal bestselling derivative How Successful People Think.